This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (Frontiers in Veterinary Science)

-This fact seems quite cut-and-dry.
+This fact seems quite cut and dry.
 Like the elderly, obese owners are less likely to spend time exercising their pets.
 They’re also less likely to eat healthy, and if they share scraps with their pets, those animals will see their weight increase too.

 The good news is that owning a pet is a great way to inspire yourself to lose weight.
-Going for walks with a companion animal will be wonderful for the both of you, and it’s easier to eat healthy when you have a buddy that’s doing the same.
+Going for walks with a companion animal will be wonderful for both of you, and it’s easier to eat healthy when you have a buddy that’s doing the same.

 Dangers of Obesity